CivicActions/ssp-toolkit/docs/ssp.md

 ### PE-1: Physical And Environmental Protection Policy And Procedures

-> The organization:
->   a.
-Develops, documents, and disseminates to [Assignment: organization-defined
-> personnel or roles]:
->     1. A physical and environmental protection policy that addresses purpose,
-> scope, roles, responsibilities, management commitment, coordination among organizational entities, and compliance; and
->     2. Procedures to facilitate the implementation of the physical and environmental
-> protection policy and associated physical and environmental protection controls; and
->   b.
-Reviews and updates the current:
->     1. Physical and environmental protection  policy [Assignment: organization-defined
-> frequency]; and
->     2. Physical and environmental protection procedures [Assignment: organization-defined
-> frequency].

 ##### AWS

 The system inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for all physical and environmental protection controls.

 ### PE-2: Physical Access Authorizations

-> The organization:
->   a.
-Develops, approves, and maintains a list of individuals with authorized
-> access to the facility where the information system resides;
->   b.
-Issues authorization credentials for facility access;
->   c.
-Reviews the access list detailing authorized facility access by individuals
-> [Assignment: organization-defined frequency]; and
->   d.
-Removes individuals from the facility access list when access is no longer
-> required.

 ##### AWS